Overseas Adventure Travel

-South America: Itineraries with a cruise element include the Galapagos Islands, a 3- or 4-night cruise aboard an exclusively chartered yacht, plus Machu Picchu and Cusco; a 6-night Amazon and tributaries cruise aboard an exclusively chartered 24-passenger riverboat; and Patagonia and the Chilean fjords aboard the 90-passenger SKORPIOS III shared with other passengers, while ashore with a guide it is no more than 25 O.A.T. passengers.
+South America: Itineraries with a cruise element include the Galapagos Islands, a 3- or 4-night cruise aboard an exclusively chartered yacht, plus Machu Picchu and Cusco; a 6-night Amazon and tributaries cruise aboard an exclusively chartered 24-passenger riverboat; and Patagonia, Tierra del Fuego and the Chilean fjords and glaciers aboard the 90-passenger SKORPIOS III shared with other passengers, while ashore with a guide it is no more than 25 O.A.T. passengers.

 Antarctica: 15-day cruise tour from Buenos Aires includes a 9-night expedition cruise aboard the 150-passenger OCEAN DIAMOND operated by Grand Circle Cruise Line sailing from Ushuaia.
 Groups of no more than 25 passengers go ashore at landings along the Antarctic Peninsula and the South Shetland Islands.

 China and Tibet: A 22-day land tour uses air, coach, train and a 3-night downstream Yangtze River cruise.
 Riverboat (various used) holds from 208-378 passengers, and O.A.T. group never exceeds 25 when going ashore.
 Itinerary includes Beijing, Xian and the terra cotta warriors, Chengdu (panda sanctuary), Wuhan, 3 nights in Lhasa, Tibet and finishes up in Hong Kong.